PhillyPythonWorkshop/PhillyPythonWorkshop.github.io/pages/fridaytutorial.md

 *Stop for a moment here and try pressing the up arrow on your keyboard a few times.
 The Python interpreter saves a history of what you've entered, so you can arrow up to old commands and hit Return to re-run them -- just like your computer's command prompt!
 (Note, however, tab completion is not built into the Python shell.)*{: style="color: blue"}

+###Variables

+A lot of work gets done in Python using variables.
+Variables are like names that are assigned to a value -- any kind of value, not just a number.

+`type(4)`

+`x = 4`

+`x`

+`type(x)`

+`2 * x`

+Giving a name to something, so that you can refer to it by that name, is called assignment.
+Above, we assigned the name 'x' to 4, and after that we can use x wherever we want to use the number 4.

+Variables can be made of letters, numbers, and underscores.
+They must start with a letter and can not contain any other special characters.
+Here are some valid variable names:

+`magic_number = 1500`

+`amountOfFlour = .75`

+`my_name = "Jessica"`

+Projects develop naming conventions: multi-word variable names may use underscores (like `magic_number`), or "camel case" (like `amountOfFlour`).
+The most important thing is to be consistent within a project, because it makes the code more readable.